Buying New

 The Two Biggest Threats

-Forced Add-ons: Nitrogen tires, paint protection, VIN etching - items with 500%+ markup that they claim are "already installed."
+Forced Add-ons: Dealer extras like nitrogen-filled tires, "protection packages," and VIN etching (window serial numbers) — high-margin items they claim are "already installed."

 The Battle Plan below teaches you how to avoid both.
 Follow it step by step.